 Irish History from the heart of Dublin City.

-Micheal Collins and members of the IRA during the Irish War of Independence were regulars to the Wicklow Hotel where Mary’s bar now sits.
+Micheal Collins and members of the Irish Republican Brotherhood during the Irish War of Independence were regulars to the Wicklow Hotel where Mary’s bar now sits.

 Michael Collins was an Irish revolutionary leader, politician and Government Minister.
 He was a key figure in bringing the British Empire to a standstill as a result of his successful ‘Guerrilla Warfare’ tactics during the War of Independence.

 In October of 1921, Collins travelled to London to represent the Irish government in peace talks with the British government.